Decades of RNA research by ANU experts has helped crack the code of life and assist in the fight against viruses – but that’s just the beginning.

 “As scientists, we dig around because we’re curious.
 We find something that helps us understand the world around us, and then we also find a use for it.
 And this can profoundly change the way human society develops.
 RNA research is the perfect example of this.”

-The Shine-Dalgarno Centre for RNA Innovation will be formally launched at the 50 Years Shine-Dalgarno Symposium, which will celebrate the history and future of Australian RNA science, starting with a tribute to the work here at The Australian National University (ANU) that discovered the Shine-Dalgarno sequence in mRNA.
+The Shine-Dalgarno Centre for RNA Innovation was formally launched at the 50 Years Shine-Dalgarno Symposium, which celebrated the history and future of Australian RNA science, starting with a tribute to the work here at The Australian National University (ANU) that discovered the Shine-Dalgarno sequence in mRNA.

 You may also like